descostesn/chromglycomethods/figure1/C/README.md

 ## Description

 Violin plot showing the mouse ESC RNA-seq expression levels of O-GlcNAc enriched gene promoters (236 genes).
 The median expression of genes having O-GlcNac at promoters is higher when compared to 236 randomly selected promoters without O-GlcNac, 236 randomly selected promoters, and 21,085 promoters.
-The three groups to which O-GlcNac promoters are compared to have at least 1 RNA-seq read.
+The three comparison groups have at least 1 RNA-seq read.

 The statistical test used is a two-sided Mann-Whitney (mu = 0, paired = FALSE) giving the p-values: